 Ron Hines DVM PhD

-All our pets eventually face dental issues.
-Some of that is just the effect of time; but a lot has to do with the soft diets we feed them.
-Some of it has to do with their genetics – their mouth conformation, temperament and immune system.
-Animals in the wild rarely live long enough to face those issues.
-Humans face enamel decay and cavities.
-Cavities are rare in pets.
-What they face is gum recession that exposes the softer root portions of the teeth.
-The rough surfaces of that lower portion material (cementum) allows bacteria to prosper in the area surrounding the tooth root. (ref) With time inflammation this infection produces causes the gums to recede and loosens the tooth.
+All cats and dogs eventually face minor or major dental issues.
+Some of that is just the effect of time; but a lot has to do with the soft diets we often feed them.
+Some of it, particularly in dogs, has to do with their breed genetics – the mouth and face conformation we breed for.
+Also their wild ancestors rarely lived long enough to face dental issues and when they did, it was often their undoing.
+Us humans face enamel decay and cavities.
+Cavities are quite rare in dogs and tooth resorption is the closest thing that cats face.
+Read more about that at the bottom.
+What dogs and cats face is gum recession that exposes the softer root portions of their teeth.
+The rough surfaces of that lower portion material (cementum) allows bacteria to prosper in the area surrounding the tooth root. ( read here ) With time inflammation this infection produces causes the gums to recede and loosens the tooth.
 Fluids that ooze from the area become the basis for heavy, mineralized tartar.
 That process leads to strong breath, drooling and discomfort.
 This chronic infection has other, less evident consequences.
-Many veterinarians suspect that these bacteria and their products can enter the pet’s blood stream and lodge in the pet’s kidneys, heart and liver where they also cause damage. ( ref)
+Many veterinarians suspect that these bacteria and their products can enter the pet’s blood stream and lodge in the pet’s kidneys, heart and liver where they also cause damage. ( read here )

-When veterinarians are presented a pet with a strong mouth odor, the first stop is an oral examination.
+When veterinarians are presented with a dog or cat with a strong mouth odor, the first step is an oral examination.
 The gums of these pets tend to bleed easily.
 Hard, yellow tartar usually surrounds the tooth necks and base of the teeth.
 That is particularly obvious on the cheek side of their molar teeth.
 Often one side of the mouth is more affected than the other due to the pet’s chewing habits.
 Dental disease is a two way street.
-It can both cause systemic illness and be the result of systemic illness.
-So it is wise to do a general health screen and complete physical examination – even when the pet was presented only to have its teeth cleaned.
-It is always a good idea to have this type of general blood health screen (“wellness profile”) performed yearly on all pets once the reach six or seven years of age.
+It can be the cause of systemic (body wide) illness or it can be the result of systemic illness.
+So it is wise to have your veterinarian run or order a general health screening and perform a complete physical examination – even when your cat or dog was presented for a teeth cleaning.
+Besides, most veterinarians utilize general anesthetics when performing dental cleanings and it is never a wise idea to administer anesthetics to a pets whose general health is an open issue.

-Feline Immunodeficiency virus can lower a cat’s ability to fight infections.
+Feline Immunodeficiency virus can lower your cat’s ability to fight infections and gum disease.
 So a test for feline AIDS might be suggested when gum disease and halitosis are present in a younger cat.
-Dental disease is also more common in certain breeds of cats and the toy dog breeds.
+Dental disease is also more common in certain breeds of cats and in the toy dog breeds.
 Siamese and Persian cats as well as Maltese, toy poodles and Yorkshire terriers are particularly prone to tartar accumulation and receding gums.
-That is due to their genetics, their taste for table scraps and canned diet, and their owner’s willingness to provide them.
+That is most likely due to a combination of their genetics, their taste for table scraps and canned diet, and their owner’s willingness to provide them.

 Puppies and kittens often develop a strong mouth odor while they are teething.
 They may run a fever as well.
 This is a natural phenomenon.
 One can purchase a benzocaine-containing medication for teething infants and massage it on to the puppy or kittens sore loose teeth.
 In some puppies and occasionally in kittens, the milk canine teeth (temporary teeth or fangs) of the upper jaw and occasionally the lower jaw are not shed properly.
 This results in the permanent teeth sprouting behind or next to the temporary teeth.
 Milk teeth have very short roots and can be easily removed by your veterinarian.
 Often that is done at the same time the pets are anesthetized to be spayed or neutered.
 When puppy or kitten teeth erupt (come in) discolored, it is usually due to the poor nutritional status of their mother.
 Less commonly, teeth are discolored due to the pet or the mother received one of the tetracycline antibiotics during or just after pregnancy or when certain drugs was given to the young pet.
 Drugs that will discolor teeth include tetracycline, oxytetracycline and chlortetracycline.
-Doxycycline is probably safe to give to young pets. (ref) But when giving doxycycline to cats, I prefer that it be in liquid form.
-The drug in pill or capsule form has been known to lodge and cause esophageal damage. (ref)
+Doxycycline is probably safe to give to young pets. ( read here ) But when giving doxycycline to cats, I prefer that it be in liquid form.
+The drug in pill or capsule form has been known to lodge and cause esophageal damage in cats. ( read here )